 “I understand how to value companies,” the Kenyan study abroad student said.
 “My studies exposed me to a world I never knew I could go into.”

 The changing dynamic allows you to think about things in different ways.
 You’re given tools to understand how things work: you adjust it to how things change.
-That’s what I really love.” – Lucy, B.S. in Economics 2012, UOP
+That’s what I really love.” – Lucy, BS in Economics, University of the Pacific

 Along with her coursework, Lucy served as treasurer of Omicron Delta Epsilon, the economics honors society, as well as project manager for the Integrated Development Group, providing business consulting for nonprofit and sustainable development organizations.
 Another valuable experience for Lucy was serving as chief investment officer of the Student Investment Fund in the Eberhardt School of Business.